pdhbo/ximilar-client/README.md

 # VIZE.AI API Python Client

-This Python 3.X Client library is simple wrapper for vize.ai.
+This Python 3.X Client library is simple wrapper for Vize.ai.

-You can use this library to enhance your application with vize.ai.
+You can use this library to enhance your application with Vize.ai.

 ## Installation